dwag-company/markup-share/Breeze/Wishlist.md

 ## Features:
 Monitor / Analyse:
-* Save widgets to any kind of a _bucket_ to reuse them in reports and other dashboards section (Monitor, Analyse)
+* Save widgets to any kind of a _bucket_ to reuse them in reports and other dashboards section (Monitor, Analyse) [not in Influence]
 * Add **Data Studio Link** to widgets in Monitor section
 * Heatmap colormap-switch: sometimes 100 % should be **red**, sometimes **green** to indicate a good or a bad information